arthur-fyon/arthur-fyon.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Post-doctoral researcher at Neuroengineering Lab of ULiège
+subtitle: Postdoctoral researcher at Neuroengineering Lab of ULiège

 profile:
   align: right